Effective Date: May 29, 2019

 Accountability for Onward Transfer.
 We are responsible for the processing of PII we receive under the Privacy Shield and subsequently transfer to a third party acting as an agent on our behalf.
 Contract Logix will comply with the Notice and Choice Principles in any transfer of PII to a third party acting as a controller or an agent.
 In addition, any such third-party controller or agent will be under a contract that provides that (i) such PII may only be processed for limited and specified purposes consistent with the consent provided by the individual, and (ii) the controller will provide the level of protection required by the Privacy Shield Framework, and (iii) the controller will notify Contract Logix if it makes a determination that it can no longer meet this obligation, and that upon such determination, the third party controller will cease processing information and take other reasonable and appropriate steps to remediate unauthorized processing.
 Upon request, Contract Logix will provide a summary or a representative copy of the relevant privacy provisions of any such contract with the Department of Commerce.

-In cases where an EU individual’s data is transferred onward to third parties pursuant to the Privacy Shield, Contract Logix may be potentially liable.
+In cases where an EU or Swiss individual’s data is transferred onward to third parties pursuant to the Privacy Shield, Contract Logix may be potentially liable.

 Security.
 Contract Logix takes reasonable and appropriate measures to protect any PII that it creates, maintains, uses, or disseminates, from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.